Note: Saving a capture only saves the currently selected tab.

 Additional Data Export Notes

-Matlab supports exporting digital channels, analog channels, as well as a mix of analog and digital channels.
+Matlab supports exporting digital channels, analog channels, and a mix of analog and digital channels.

 trello ID: 57215c974c95a4ba028d9906